javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 ];
 ```

-The "trailing comma" style makes it easier to insert/remove items, because all lines become alike.
+The "trailing comma" style makes it easier to insert/remove items because all lines become alike.
 ````

-## Get last elements with "at"
+## Get the last elements with "at"

 [recent browser="new"]